 At Texas State Optical Galveston we provide cataract surgery co-management.
-Our eye doctors offer pre and post cataract surgery management of eye treatments and can refer you to the best surgeon in Galveston, Texas.
+Our eye doctors offer pre- and post-cataract surgery management and can refer you to the best surgeon in Galveston, Texas for eye treatments.

 Read more below about cataracts and the surgery process.